 - Deal with incoming paper.
 As to maintaining the system, we have an inbox where all incoming paper goes, and we scan once a week – or as often as one of us feels motivated.

 So that’s how we went paperless.
 And even though it took a good deal of work, knowing that we have our paper under control is liberating.
 We’re both big believers in simplicity and minimalism, so we were chuffed when we finished this project, and looking forward to years at the paperless party.

 P.S.
 I deliberately excluded any discussion about the gear needed to go paperless; which type of scanner, do I need a shredder, should I use an external hard drive or the cloud?
 The answers to these questions will depend on personal preferences, and there’s lots of great advice and recommendations online.
 And truthfully, in this case, the destination is more important than the journey.
 But I will say, we already had a flat-bed scanner, but we bought a small wand-scanner just for this project, and it’s the bomb.

 P.P.S Alison made an excellent and helpful comment about privacy statements and opting out.
-Read the details in here comment above.
+Read the details in here comment below.
 After that, go and check out her excellent blog.